oracle/fmw-kubernetes/docs-source/content/wccontent-domains/oracle-cloud/filesystem.md

   mount -a

   # Change proper permissions so that all users can access the share volume
-  sudo chown -R 1000:1000 /mnt/WCCFS

-  # Note - If you choose to build Oracle WebCenter Content image, instead of downloading from My Oracle Support, then please use the below command to update user permission -
   sudo chown -R 1000:0 /mnt/WCCFS
   ```
 * Confirm that /WCCFS  is now pointing to created File System